Properties and Characterisations of Cofree Cartesian Differential Categories: Cofree Cartesian Differential Categories

-Now that we have reviewed the general constructions of cofree Cartesian $k$-differential categories, let us consider particular examples where the cofree Cartesian $k$-differential category can be described more concretely.
-The first is an example that was discussed in \cite[Section 4.3]{garner2020cartesian}, which provides a connection between cofree Cartesian $k$-differential category and differential linear logic.
-The second is a novel result which describes the cofree Cartesian $k$-differential category for $k$-linear categories with finite biproducts.
+Here are now some examples of cofree Cartesian $k$-differential categories that can be described more concretely.
+Our first such examples was discussed in \cite[Section 4.3]{garner2020cartesian}, which provides a connection between cofree Cartesian $k$-differential category and differential linear logic \cite{ehrhard2017introduction}.